 Spoon the sushi rice into two bowls.
 Top each bowl with half the salad and half of the salmon sashimi.
 Serve with soy sauce or extra ponzu sauce, wasabi, nori, and optionally pickled ginger.

-The sashimi platter in the picture below was bought from Super Mira Market in San Francisco (my favorite place to buy sushi quality fish); it isn't my own work.
+The salmon and the sashimi platter in the picture below was bought from Super Mira Market in San Francisco (my favorite place to buy sushi quality fish).